Locate a Member

 Sheryl Pfeil MD

-Dr. Pfeil (AΩA, Ohio State University, 1984) is beginning her second term as a Member at Large.
+Dr. Pfeil (AΩA, Ohio State University, 1984) is President of the Board of Directors.
 She was elected to the Board in 2010, as a Councilor Director.
 Dr. Pfeil has been Councilor at the Gamma Ohio Chapter at Ohio State University since 2009.
 She is a professor of Internal Medicine and the Medical Director of the Clinical Skills Education and Assessment Center (simulation center).
 In 2014, she was awarded the Leonard Tow Humanism in Medicine Award and a Faculty Teaching Award at Ohio State.
 Her specialty is gastroenterology.

 Alan G. Robinson MD

-He has been a member of The American Society for Clinical Investigation, American Association of Physicians, The Endocrine Society, and the Society for Neuroscience.
-In addition to his extensive peer-reviewed publications, Dr. Robinson has contributed chapters to Cecil Textbook of Medicine, Kelley’s Textbook of Internal Medicine, Williams Textbook of Endocrinology, Greenspan’s Basic & Clinical Endocrinology, Conn’s Current Therapy, Current Therapy in Endocrinology and Metabolism, Clinics in Endocrinology and Metabolism, and other books and has edited 2 books on the hormones of the posterior pituitary.
+Dr. Robinson has been a member of The American Society for Clinical Investigation, American Association of Physicians, The Endocrine Society, and the Society for Neuroscience.
+In addition to his extensive peer-reviewed publications, he has contributed chapters to Cecil Textbook of Medicine, Kelley’s Textbook of Internal Medicine, Williams Textbook of Endocrinology, Greenspan’s Basic & Clinical Endocrinology, Conn’s Current Therapy, Current Therapy in Endocrinology and Metabolism, Clinics in Endocrinology and Metabolism, and other books.
+He edited 2 books on the hormones of the posterior pituitary.

 Wiley “Chip” Souba MD, ScD, MBA